AntiUpload// browser-resident file tools

 How it works

-- Upload your broken PDFEven if other PDF viewers refuse to open it, our tool will try to read as much as possible.
+1. Upload your problematic PDFEven if other PDF viewers refuse to open it, this tool tries multiple parsing strategies before giving up.

 When to use Repair PDF

-Some PDF generators (especially older ones) produce technically invalid PDFs that strict viewers reject.
-Repair PDF rebuilds them to the spec.
+Some PDF generators (especially older or non-Adobe ones) produce technically invalid PDFs that strict viewers reject.
+Re-parsing with looser tolerance often opens them.

 Frequently asked questions